Purchased in Fort William, Scotland, near the distillery. Really excellent - smooth gin with distinct piney and earthy notes. — 3 years ago

 The palate is still fresh & ripe; older, brambly, blackberries, black raspberry reduction, sweet & sour cherries that slide into liquor, baked rhubarb, slightly overripe strawberries, figs & dates.
 Soft sandalwood w/ dry cedar tones, undertones of rusted metal, dusty top soil & limestone gravel, dry river stone, crumbled, grey volcanics, cherry cola, vanillin, nutmeg, cinnamon stick, clove, very dry twig, old, slightly used tobacco, dark spices still w/ soft but impactful palate backbone, tomato leaf, sweetened sun tea w/ a spritz of lemon, dry & withering dark & red flowers, understated violets w/ a sprinkle of potpourri, excellent rainfall acidity with an elegant, round, balanced, well knitted, still tensioned, polished finish that falls on sandalwood, earth and spice that lasts 90 seconds.

 12% ABV which I have said many times is my strong preference like w/ all amazing Clarets.
 I wish it had never changed.
-92 on the wine, but a perfect 10 on the history scale. — 2 months ago
+92 on the wine, but a perfect 10 on the history scale. — a year ago